skosch/YinYangFit/docs/source/index.markdown

 radicals in Hangul and Hanzi.

 ## From perceptual grouping to letterfitting
-Given a pair of letters, our objective is to minimize the risk that a word boundary is perceived between them (by fitting them tightly), while preserving the identity of both letters (by not fitting them *too* tightly).

-With B-cells and G-cells, which correspond to configurations of V2 and V4 contour detectors, we now have the vocabulary to describe where and how this trade-off takes place as the two letters approach one another.
+We will now explore the delicate balance between grouping and skeleton degradation.

-### Losing a letter's skeleton
+### Losing a letter's skeleton to interference
 At the scale of the stem thickness, each letter activates a population of G-cells corresponding to its medial axis skeleton.
-Primarily, it is the letter's ink that gets skeletonized; but in some situations, counter-space features might be recruited as well:
+Primarily, it is the letter's ink that gets skeletonized; but in some situations, counter-space features could be recruited as well:

 <img src="img/skeleton_example.png" alt="Skeletons">

-As noted, these skeletons stay relatively invariant across font styles, enabling letter-detecting neurons to function simply via spatial integration of particular skeleton features.{sn}Even serifs are simply small extensions of the skeletal structure that occurs naturally at corners, even in sans-serif designs.{/sn} Consider now that the skeletonization depends on the activity of B-cells, but B-cells depend on the activity of V1 complex cells, and those in turn are affected by the presence of neighbouring letters.
+As noted, these skeletons stay relatively invariant across font styles, enabling letter-detecting neurons to function simply via spatial integration of particular skeleton features.{sn}Note here that a medial axis skeleton always has "serifs" extending into corners, even in sans-serif fonts, so the perceptual difference between serif and sans-serifs is smaller than it might appear.{/sn}
+But successful skeletonization depends on the activity of B-cells; B-cells depend on the activity of V1 complex cells; and those in turn are affected by the presence of neighbouring letters.

 {mn}<img src="img/v1_interference_example.png" alt="V1 interference
-example"><br>*Left:* A simple cell activates fully, thanks to the presence of the left letter's right stem. *Right:* Tigthening the pair places the neighbouring letter into the cell's receptive field, reducing its activation.{/mn} To illustrate this point, let's consider a simple cell tuned to a light-dark-light pattern.
+example"><br>*Left:* A simple cell activates fully, thanks to the presence of the left letter's right stem. *Right:* Tigthening the pair places the neighbouring letter into the cell's receptive field, reducing its activation.{/mn} To illustrate this effect, let's consider a V1 simple cell tuned to a light-dark-light pattern.
 The left letter of a pair is positioned such that its right-hand stem coincides with the "dark" region, activating the cell.
 We now move the right letter closer to the left.
 Eventually, its left stem will